Compact [OIII] emission-line regions ("Green Seeds") in $\mathrm{H\alpha}$ emitters at Cosmic Noon from JWST Observations: The properties of Green Seeds

 Figure \hyperref[fig:ew_histo]{11} displays the rest-frame $\mathrm{EW_{[O\pnt{III}]}}$ distribution for Green Seeds.
 Green Seeds have quite high equivalent width reaching to a median value of $\mathrm{EW_{[O\pnt{III}]},med} = 452\mathrm{\AA}$.
 Since $\mathrm{EW_{[O\pnt{III}]}}$ serves as an indicator of the ionization state of the ISM \citep[e.g.,][]{Reddy18}, this implies a very intense ionizing radiation field in Green Seeds.
 Similar results are also found for $\mathrm{EW_{H\alpha}}$, as shown as magenta dot-dashed line in figure \hyperref[fig:ew_histo]{11}.
 Green Seeds have a median equivalent width of $\mathrm{EW_{H\alpha},med} = 320\mathrm{\AA}$.
 More directly, the intensity of $\mathrm{H\alpha}$ emission line traces the recent star formation activities within the past $\mathrm{10\,Myr}$.
 The higher $\mathrm{H\alpha}$ EWs reflect the younger stellar populations in Green Seeds and explain the higher sSFRs observed in the right panel of Figure \hyperref[fig:sfrbean]{10}.

-We find that 17 Green Seeds exhibit extremely large $\mathrm{EW_{[O\pnt{III}]}>1000\AA}$.
-Such large [O{\sc iii}] EWs have only been reported in EELGs studies at similar redshift \citep[e.g.,][]{Nakajima14,Tang19}.
+We find that 17 Green Seeds exhibit extremely large $\mathrm{EW_{[O\pnt{III}]}>1000\AA}$, a phenomenon previously reported only in a resolved case study at $z\sim2$ \citep{Zanella15}.
+On the other hand, such large [O{\sc iii}] EWs are more commonly observed in integrated studies of EELGs at similar redshift \citep[e.g.,][]{Nakajima14,Tang19}.
 These studies also suggested a close connection between extreme [O{\sc iii}] emission and Lyman continuum (LyC) leakage.
 Additionally, \citet{Chen24b} demonstrated that low-mass HAEs, which are widely included in this work, are potential lower-redshift analogs of the galaxies that reionized the universe during cosmic reionization at $z>6$.
 Our high-resolution observations from JWST may be capturing possible resolved LyC leakage regions in galaxies at $z\sim2$, which has so far only been reported in the local universe \citep{Izotov21}.
 These Green Seeds with $\mathrm{EW_{[O\pnt{III}]}>1000\AA}$ are likely dominated by extremely hot and massive stars, leading to a more intense radiation field, and creating so-called "density-bounded" H{\sc ii} regions \citep{Nakajima14} from which ionizing photon have a higher probability of leaking into the IGM.